A Furstenberg-type problem for circles, and a Kaufman-type restricted projection theorem in $\mathbb{R}^3$: Introduction

 \subsection{Thanks}

 The authors would like to thank Orit Raz for many helpful comments and suggestions throughout the preparation of this manuscript.
-The authors would like to thank Alan Chang and Jongchon Kim for comments, suggestions, and corrections to an earlier version of this manuscript.
+We would also like to thank Alan Chang, Jongchon Kim, and the anonymous referee for comments, suggestions, and corrections to an earlier version of this manuscript.
 All authors were supported by NSERC Discovery grants.